Filing an EEOC Complaint or Charge

 - Filing a Charge of Employment Discrimination - The basics on who can file a discrimination charge, when to file, what a discrimination charge should include, and more.

-- EEOC Claims FAQ - Common questions about the EEOC and filing a charge of discrimination, including deadlines and filing requirements.
-(FindLaw Bookshelf)
+- EEOC Claims FAQ - Common questions about the EEOC and the hearing process for a a charge of discrimination, including paying and preparing for the hearing and what happens after your charge is heard.

 The EEOC Claims Process